CRMPickers logoCRMPickers

 Loïc Orue·Mar 31, 2026

-Pipedrive vs Close CRM comparison for outbound and pipeline-focused sales teams
+Pipedrive vs Close comparison graphic for pipeline CRM versus outbound sales cockpit decisions

 Hard data

-• Local dataset: Pipedrive has 96 named integrations across 18 linked categories; Close has 43 named integrations across 17 linked categories.
+• Integration dataset: Pipedrive has 96 named integrations across all 18 tracked categories; Close has 43 named integrations across 17 categories.

-• Communication depth differs: Close maps 4 Communication & Telephony features from tier 1; Pipedrive maps 1 starting at tier 3.
+• Communication & Telephony depth: Close maps 4 features from tier 1; Pipedrive maps 1 feature starting at tier 3.

 Best for